Euthasol Euthanasia SolutionThis page contains information on Euthasol Euthanasia Solution for veterinary use.

 Federal law restricts this drug to use by or on the order of a licensed veterinarian.

 A non-sterile solution containing pentobarbital sodium and phenytoin sodium as the active ingredients.
 Rhodamine B, a bluish-red fluorescent dye, is included in the formulation to help distinguish it from parenteral drugs intended for therapeutic use.
 Although the solution is not sterile, benzyl alcohol, a bacteriostat, is included to retard the growth of microorganisms.

-ACTIONS: EUTHASOL (pentobarbital sodium and phenytoin sodium) contains two active ingredients which are chemically compatible but pharmacologically different.
+ACTIONS EUTHASOL® Euthanasia Solution contains two active ingredients which are chemically compatible but pharmacologically different.
 Each ingredient acts in such a manner so as to cause humane, painless, and rapid euthanasia.
 Euthanasia is due to cerebral death in conjunction with respiratory arrest and circulatory collapse.
-Cerebral death occurs prior to the cessation of cardiac activity.
+Cerebral death occurs prior to cessation of cardiac activity.

 When administered intravenously, pentobarbital sodium produces rapid anesthetic action.
 There is a smooth and rapid onset of unconsciousness.
 At the lethal dose, there is depression of vital medullary respiratory and vasomotor centers.